ElfOnWii/CloudstorageEditor/README.md

 Step 3.
 Get your Exchange Code (https://github.com/xMistt/fortnitepy-bot/wiki/Exchange-Code)
 Step 4.
 Paste the exchange code into FortniteLauncher.exe and press enter
 Step 5.
 Wait for fortnite to launch

+    NOTE: YOU WILL GET KICKED FROM THE BUS, YOU CANNOT STAY IN MATCHES FOR LONG